 I had long enjoyed a love affair with Goa - and thanks to a wonderful community of friends in the south, the transition from Pushkar to Palolem was made easy.
 Notwithstanding the fact that I now found myself living in a tropical paradise, I was also privileged to be made to feel so welcome.
 People were incredibly warm and hospitable, smoothing the way for me to start a new life.
-I set up home in a little Goan house at the north end of Palolem beach — a blank canvas which I happily filled with colourful Indian silks and mango wood furniture and where I awaited the arrival of my baby.
+I set up home in a little Goan house at the north end of Palolem Beach — a blank canvas which I happily filled with colourful Indian silks and mango wood furniture, and where I awaited the arrival of my baby.

-Raising a child and running a business in a foreign land is naturally not without its challenges.
+Raising a child and running a business in a foreign land however is naturally not without its challenges.
 Establishing a business in Goa can be pretty tough, and the nuances of operating in such a wholly different workplace need to be respected and understood.
 Those who travel do so to explore new cultures and to experience a different way of life, but to actually carve out a whole new life in a foreign country remains a constant process of learning and adapting.
-This in itself is hugely exciting, if a little scary at times.
+This in itself is hugely exciting, if a little scary and definitely pretty tough at times.

-Three years in Palolem was long enough to live in the little beach house.
+Three years was definitely long enough to live in our little beach house.
 It became more and more hemmed in by bamboo shacks, making this very much a temporary and seasonal village.
 It sprang up in November and vanished in April, amidst a deafening bout of hammering.
 The power cuts back then were far more frequent than the actual power itself.
 To be plunged into sudden darkness, or to lose precious access to the internet when sitting down to tackle a mountain of work, became a frustrating part of everyday life.
 Living deep in the palm grove and so close to the beach, the monsoon seas would rage a mere twenty yards from my door.
 There were long periods of time without electricity, water or internet, and it was so isolating we had to relocate every June until the weather abated.
 I longed to feel more part of community life in Goa.
 It was time to search for a new home.

 At home, we have a great affection for the herds of cows and buffalos who mooch back and forth past our front gate all day, as well as for the roosters and chickens who scratch around in our yard.
 My own personal thrill comes from having coconut and mango trees growing in the garden — not bad for a girl from London.
 These formative experiences have shaped my son’s early love of nature, along with his unquestioning acceptance of people from all nationalities, faiths and backgrounds.
 It is an extraordinary start to life and one I am proud to give him.

 I am lucky that my line of work takes me outside the ‘Goa bubble’ on a fairly regularly basis.
-It gives a healthy reminder of the glorious diversity of India, and helps keep perspective on this tiny jewelled state in which I live.
+It affords a healthy reminder of the glorious diversity of India, and helps keep a genuine perspective on the tiny jewelled state in which I live.
 Out there are to be found tribal heartlands, epic mountain ranges, ancient palaces, teeming metropolises — but it is always a thrill to come home to Goa.
 Winding my way through the ghats, past the electric green paddy fields and down the peaceful village lane to our little house is the strongest feeling of coming ‘home’ I have ever experienced.
-It is a fact that since childhood I have never lived anywhere as long as I have lived in south Goa.
+It is a genuine fact that since childhood I have never lived anywhere as long as I have lived in south Goa.

 Another rainy season is now upon us and there is a comforting rhythm to be found in the passing of the seasons.
 This monsoon I am looking forward to mastering some of my favourite Goan dishes (with a little help from my friends) and to discovering some new and interesting places to report back on for Planet Goa.
-There is so much I love about living here - but being English, do I really need to mention all that beautiful sunshine that’s sure to come back around?
+There is so much I love about living here - but being English, do I really need to mention all that beautiful sunshine that’s guaranteed to come back around?
 I didn’t think so.